icebert04/icebert04.github.io/_posts/2018-3-20-my-first-running-partner.md

 And I'm pretty sure that the owner of that dog would be happy to have their dog get some outdoor exercise with me.

 So I went to my cousin Nico.
 I knew back then that he has a black Labrador Retriever.
 That dog is built for hunting and retrieving wild ducks.
 Perfect as my running partner.
 What could go wrong?

+To my surprise, the Labrador Retriever is not the pup that I used to know before.
+He grew and grew big mightily.
+He is stocky and got the jaws and head bone structure of a fierce dog... just like a Rottwelier and a Pitbull.